Grand Duke Boris Vladimirovich of Russia: Revolution

 During the period of the provisional government Boris Vladimirovich was living in Tsarskoye Selo.
 In March 1917, he was put under house arrest because of compromising correspondence with his mother.
 In July his arrest was lifted.
 In late August he was still in his dacha in Tsarskoe Selo.
 He was able to gain entrance to the Vladimir Palace.
 Disguised, with the help of Englishman Albert Stopford and a caretaker, Boris retrieved the money and jewels from the secret safe in his mother's bedroom.
 Stopford took the jewels to safety abroad, depositing them in a London bank.

 Before the Bolsheviks took power, Boris escaped the former Imperial capital to the Caucasus with his mistress Zinaida Rachevskaya.
 In September 1917, he joined his mother and younger brother Grand Duke Andrei Vladimirovich in Kislovodsk, a spa and resort town in the Caucasus.
 He lived in a villa with his brother, but their mistresses were placed in separate houses, because Grand Duchess Maria Pavlovna would not acknowledge their existence.
-For the next year they lived quietly away from danger, but in August 1918 Boris and his brother Andrew were arrested in the night after a systematic search of their villa.
+For the next year they lived quietly away from danger, but in August 1918 Boris and his brother Andrei were arrested in the night after a systematic search of their villa.
 They were taken to Piatigorsk with other prisoners and detained at the state hotel.
 They narrowly escaped with their lives.
 The Bolshevik commander sent to execute them had once been a struggling artist in Paris before the war whom Boris had helped by buying some of his paintings.
 The Bolshevik recognized him and, risking his own life, returned them to their villa the next day.
 Since they were no longer safe and would probably be arrested again, the two grand dukes decided to flee.